Michael Kyaw Myint: Political activities

 In 2007, Kyaw Myint founded the United Democratic Party (UDP) while living in Canada.
 In 2010, he formally registered UDP under the name "Hla Myint" to contest the 2010 Myanmar general election.
 On 17 October 2020, the Union Election Commission formally dissolved the party, finding that the party had violated the Political Parties Registration Law.

 Re-arrest

 On 29 September 2020, he was detained on a fugitive warrant.
 A government investigation also found that he had breached money laundering laws and financial regulations, after authorities found that at least $12.5 million USD had been illegally transferred from China into his company's bank accounts, and that Kyaw Myint's company had provided illegal loans to individuals.
 On 20 October, Kyaw Myint was charged with absconding from prison, under article 224 of the penal code.
-On 19 November, he was sentenced to 2 years in prison, pending an potential criminal prosecution for breaching money laundering laws.
+On 19 November, he was sentenced to 2 years in prison, pending a potential criminal prosecution for breaching money laundering laws.